 Prayer.
-O God, who dost renew [year by year. as above.]
-54 2196.
+O God, who dost renew year by year. as above.
+2030.

-And let be made the full service of the Dedication for eight days with Rulers of the Choir and also on Sunday unless a Feast of ix.
-Lessons should come between : of of three with Rulers of the Choir.
+And let the full service of the Dedication be made for eight days with Rulers of the Choir and also on Sunday unless a Feast of ix.
+Lessons should come between : or of three with Rulers of the Choir.

-If trom the Octave of Passion Sunday until the Ascension of the Lord, or from the Feast of the Holy Trinity until the Advent of the Lord this Feast should fall or likewise from the Octave of the Epiphany until lxx. only.
-Daily within the Octave at Vespers and at Matins and at the other hours let be said this Prayer O God, who hast deigned to call the Church.
-2223.
-When however a Memorial of the Dedication is made whether at Vespers or at Matins let be said $\tilde{V}$ .
-Blessed are they that dwell.
-2222. with the aforesaid Prayer.
+If from the Octave of Passion Sunday until the Ascension of the Lord, or from the Feast of the Holy Trinity until the Advent of the Lord this Feast should fall or likewise from the Octave of the Epiphany until lxx. only.
+Daily within the Octave at Vespers and at

+Matins and at the other hours let be said this Prayer O God, who hast deigned to call the Church.
+2057.
+When however a Memorial of the Dedication is made whether at Vespers or at Matins let the V. Blessed are they that dwell.
+2056. be said with the aforesaid Prayer.

-Furthermore, daily during the Octave at Matins, the Invitatory, Hymn, Antiphons and Psalms are sung as on the first day, and let the $\overline{XX}$ , and Responsories be sung each day according to the order of the Nocturns.
+Furthermore, daily during the Octave at Matins, the Invitatory, Hymn, Antiphons and Psalms are sung as on the first day, and let the \overline{VV} . and Responsories be sung each day according to the order of the Nocturns.

-[Daily] Before Lauds let be said the V. My house.
-2217. except when it is daid before the Lessons, then indeed let be said before Lauds V. This is the house of the Lord, strongly built.
-2227.
+Daily Before Lauds let be said the W. My house.
+2051. except when it is said before the Lessons, then indeed let be said before Lauds W. This is the house of the Lord, strongly built.
+2052.
 And let only one Antiphon be sung at Lauds.
 In such a way that the Invitatory be sung by two in silken Copes at the Quire Step.

-[Lessons during the Octave.]
+Lessons during the Octave.